ffplayout/ffplayout.github.io/content/_index.md

 What ffplayout can do
 -----

-When we talk about the features, we mostly talk about what the **ffplayout-engine** can do.
+When we talk about the features, we mostly talk about what the **ffplayout_engine** can do.
 Because this is the heart of the project, and the other ones are only for controlling.

 The main idea behind ffplayout is, that it works with playlists.
 Every day has its one playlist, so to have a continuous endless stream every playlist needs to be 24 hours long.
 When a playist is not long enough the *engine* will fill the rest with a filler clip, or with black.
 Is the playlist longer it will be trimmed.
 The playlist will be dynamically readed, that mean that you can still edit it, while it is already playing.
 But you can only change or add clips on a position in the future and next but one clip.
 In other words: when clip 7 in playlist is currently playing, you can change and add clips after position 9.